 The SAU will pay the full amount of the cost of STD.
-The benefit provided for both exempt and non-exempt employees is 70% of monthly pay.
+The benefit provided for both hourly and salaried employees is 70% of monthly pay.
 STD takes effect on the eighth day of employment.

 Retirement

 All employees working over thirty-five (35) hours per week are required to participate in the New Hampshire Retirement System.
 The employee and employer contributions are set by the State of New Hampshire.